JeffreySanford/forge-board/forgeboard-frontend/src/assets/documentation/CODING-STANDARDS-PHILOSOPHY.md

-# ForgeBoard NX: The Philosophy Behind Our Rigorous Coding Standards
+# ForgeBoard: The Philosophy Behind Our Rigorous Coding Standards

 *Last Updated: May 7, 2025*